ultraio/docs-blockchain/docs/guides/Uniq Variants/faq.md

 There could be many different use cases for associating a specific token with some other property (token id, token factory id, token owner, serial number, etc).
 We decided that the most common use case is to view a list of tokens owned by a specific user since any interaction with a specific token always goes through the owner of that token (e.g. to transfer or sell a token you need owner's approval).

-If there is a need to bypass that requirement (e.g. showing a gallery of all tokens for a specific token factory) then you must rely on alternative solutions either through streaming (DFuse API) or by querying the full metadata table and performing data manipulation locally
+If there is a need to bypass that requirement (e.g. showing a gallery of all tokens for a specific token factory) then you must rely on alternative solutions either through streaming or by querying the full metadata table and performing data manipulation locally

 ## Why some actions have .b (or similar) extension at the end and others don't?
 Why I can (or can't) use the action without .b extension instead?